ImperialCollegeLondon/RSEBlog/docs/posts/20260227_bokeh_django.md

 For ProCAT, the requirement was to provide interactive timeseries charts, allowing the user to zoom in, use tooltips, select the time range to be displayed and apply filters to select which data to display.

 In some of our past projects, we have used [Plotly Dash](https://django-plotly-dash.readthedocs.io/en/latest/index.html#), a framework well-suited to creating interactive, data-driven dashboards.
 However, based on these experiences, we decided to explore lighter-weight options that could render faster.
 As this was an internal project, it also provided a convenient opportunity to try out a new library.
-For this purpose, we chose to use [Bokeh](https://docs.bokeh.org/en/latest/#), a library for creating interactive visualizations powered by JavaScript.
+For this purpose, we chose to use [Bokeh](https://docs.bokeh.org/en/latest/#), a library for creating interactive visualisations powered by JavaScript.

-Below, I will provide an easy tutorial to fulfill these requirements and begin creating your own visualizations!
+Below, I will provide an easy tutorial to fulfil these requirements and begin creating your own visualisations!

 ## Tutorial